 Your Washington County Sheriff's Office proudly became nationally accredited on July 1, 2004, by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Accreditation must be renewed every three years during an onsite inspection.
-Our most recent inspection was in May of this year and our reaccreditation hearing will be in November 2013.
+On November 23, 2016, for the fifth consecutive time, the Washington County Sheriff’s Office has earned international accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA).

 You may have heard of accreditation programs in other fields such as education or health care.
 CALEA provides a similar quality assurance and inspection system in the law enforcement field.